lightalchemist/colorize-image/README.md

 The coefficient matrix, `A`, has shape `N x N` where `N` is the number of pixels in the image, but the sparse matrix format only requires us to store `O(NK)` entries, where `K` is roughly the number of neighbors for each pixel (currently set to 8).

-Due to the large size of this problem, this implementation can only color images of moderate size (~O(100) x O(100)), although if there is sufficient memory, the program will still run.
+Due to the large size of this problem, this implementation can only color images of moderate size (~O(100) x O(100)), although if there is sufficient memory the program will still run.

 ## Compile